[DISCLOSURE: Cards from our partners are mentioned below.]

 AEO Visa Credit Card

-The Perks: Cardholders get everything mentioned above, plus one Extra Savings point for every $100 spent anywhere Visa accepted.
+The Perks: Cardholders get everything mentioned above, plus one five points for every dollar spent anywhere Visa accepted.

 Annual Fee: $0